-Hurricane damage may be covered under first-party property insurance policies, depending upon the cause of the damage.
+Hurricane damage may be covered under first-party property insurance policies, depending on the cause of the damage.
 Hurricanes typically involve one or more different perils, including wind, rain, storm surge, flooding, mould and power outages.
 Some perils, such as wind and windstorm, are routinely covered under property insurance policies.
 Others, such as flooding, generally are excluded.
 Thus, the underlying cause of the damage for which coverage is sought is critical.
 Identification of the cause is a fact-intensive inquiry and may require the use of experts.
 Moreover, specific policy provisions may come into play in assessing hurricane damage coverage under a property insurance policy.
 An 'anti-concurrent causation clause', for example, may limit coverage for hurricane damage arising from multiple perils, if one of the perils is excluded.
-Specific exclusions, for example, for wind, flooding or mould may bar coverage.
+Specific exclusions, for example, for wind, flooding or mould, may bar coverage.

-In addition to seeking coverage for property damage, policyholders impacted by hurricane damage frequently invoke 'business interruption' coverage, which provides reimbursement for lost income when business is interrupted by the loss of property due to an insured peril.
+In addition to seeking coverage for property damage, policyholders impacted by hurricane damage frequently invoke business interruption coverage, which provides reimbursement for lost income when business is interrupted because of direct physical damage to or loss of insured property owing to a covered peril.
 Business interruption coverage typically extends to the period of restoration, or the reasonable amount of time it takes for business operations to return to normal following physical damage to property or equipment.
 Litigation often revolves around the date on which the insured could have repaired, rebuilt or replaced its property to resume operations, which may precede the date on which the policyholder actually did return to business.
+Litigation also frequently involves the correct measure of recovery for business interruption losses.
+Courts have typically found that recovery should reflect what the insured business would have earned had no interruption occurred, using the earnings minus expenses of the business before the interruption to determine lost income recovery.